 Permissioned DeFi is designed to solve these issues by providing financial institutions a way to participate in DeFi while prioritizing security, compliance, and regulations.
 In general, permissioned protocols can offer the decentralization benefits of DeFi, while allowing permissioning (whitelisting) to be more centralized.
 This approach empowers stronger KYC and AML processes.

 Today, Aave is offering the first fully permissioned DeFi protocol with Aave Arc.
 As the first whitelister for Aave Arc, Fireblocks has an exclusive gateway to approve KYC and whitelist institutions to participate in Aave Arc for supplying and borrowing.
-Fireblocks has already whitelisted numerous platforms for the protocol, including Anubi Digital, Canvas Digital, CoinShares, GSR, and Celsius.
+Fireblocks has already whitelisted numerous platforms for the protocol, including Anubi Digital, Canvas Digital, CoinShares, and GSR.

 How to Access Permissionless and Permissioned DeFi